-An interesting source of data for student practice with data analysis using SPSS is the death notices in local newspapers.
-Although big city newspapers publish obituaries only on the rich and famous, many local newspapers provide information on almost everyone who dies in the community.
-(See, for example, see The Fresno Bee--www.fresnobee.com/obituaries--which publishes information provided by funeral homes for most deaths in the community as well as more detailed obituaries provided by some families).
+An interesting source of data for student practice with data analysis using IBM SPSS is the death notices in local newspapers.
+Although big city newspapers publish obituaries only for the rich and famous, many local newspapers provide information on almost everyone who dies in the community.
+(For example, see The Fresno Bee at www.fresnobee.com/obituaries, which publishes information provided by funeral homes on most deaths in the community.)
+Click on the date to get the alphabetized list of people for that day.
 From these death notices, you could set up a data file with the age and sex of each person who died at a particular time (for example, the first month in the term).
-The age or birthday is usually given and you can infer sex from names or pronouns.
-This could be used for analysis with SPSS, for example, frequency and percent distributions, various charts, and descriptive statistics in Chapter 4; cross tabulations in Chapter 5; and/or comparison of means in Chapter 6.
+The age or birthday is usually given, and you can infer sex from names or pronouns.
+(The longer, more-detailed obituaries provided by some families would not be a suitable sample for a statistical analysis.)
+We could use this with IBM SPSS for an analysis of age and sex at death, for example, obtaining frequency and percent distributions, various charts, and descriptive statistics in Chapter 4; cross tabulations in Chapter 5, and/or comparison of means in Chapter 6.